“You should probably get it checked out now”

 This was the beginning of her life’s new rhythm.

-Nothing can snatch the rhythm of a woman who dances to the music inside of her.
+Nothing can snatch the rhythm of the one who dances to the music that is inside of them.